shingo-ohki/webcamoid_wiki/Deploy-and-create-self-contained-binary-packages.md

 - **PATH**: List of colon or semi-colon (Windows) separated list of paths to search for binaries.
 System wide environment variable.
 - **QMAKE_PATH**: Path to Qmake executable.
 - **BINARYCREATOR**: Path to Qt Installer framework's binarycreator executable.
+- **BUILD_PATH**: If you have enabled shadow build, use this variable to indicate where is located the binary folder.

 ### POSIX ###